alm0ra/Django_Alfax/README.md

     [✔] add a Landing as a new application
     [✔] add a Dashboard as a new application
     [✔] add a blog as a new application
+    [ ] add Contact as new application in dashboard
-    [ ] add karfarmaonline as a new application
+    [ ] add karfarmaonline as a new application in dashboard [ ] add Elevator app as new application in dashboard